kcarnold/cs344/content/units/01introduction/lab.md

 > - This *is* italic.
 > - This is a [link to Calvin's website](https://calvin.edu).

+"Run" the cell to ensure that it gets formatted correctly.
+Check that the website link opens correctly.
+{{</task>}}

+I highly encourage you to get comfortable with keyboard shortcuts for the following operations:

+- Switch between edit and command mode.
+- Insert a cell above or below
+- Change a cell to code / Markdown
+- Run the current cell (with or without selecting the cell below)

 ## NumPy

+Notice the Add a cell to `import numpy as np`; that's the standard way to import it.

 - Compute error, squared error, and MSE
 - Compute one-dim linear projection (mx + b)